prometheus-community/vscode-promql/README.md

 code --install-extension vscode-prometheus-0.1.0.vsix
 ```
 4. Restart VS Code
-5. If you want to get metadata from a Prometheus server, set the `prometheus.url` setting in VS Code to the URL of the desired Prometheus.:
+5. If you want to get metadata from a Prometheus server, set the `prometheus.url` setting in VS Code to the URL of the desired Prometheus.
+6. Open some of the files in '/src/test/testfiles/promql' and try editing them.

 If you don't trust the release binary you can of course also build it yourself using the Makefile.